 A dynamic Spanish winger whose blistering pace and direct style have electrified Valencia's fans and marked him as one of La Liga's most exciting young talents.

-Emerging from Valencia's famed youth academy, La Academia, Diego López represents the club's faith in homegrown talent.
-Nicknamed 'El Guajín', a nod to his family's Galician roots, he broke into the first team not with fanfare but with a relentless, fearless approach on the right flank.
-His game is built on raw speed, a willingness to take on defenders, and an improving final product.
-In a team often in transition, López became a symbol of local identity and attacking verve, his performances earning him a regular starting role and cementing his status as a fan favorite at Mestalla, where hope for the future is often pinned on players of his mold.
+Diego López broke into Valencia's first team from La Academia with a relentless, fearless approach on the right flank.
+Nicknamed 'El Guajín' for his family's Galician roots, he built his game on raw speed and a willingness to take on defenders.
+His improving final product earned him a regular starting role.
+In a team often in transition, López became a symbol of local identity and attacking verve at Mestalla, where fans pin their hopes on players of his mold.

 1997–2012